-Rick has been involved with successful manufacturing & field support systems design and development for more than 30 years.
-Included in this experience is a 20 year tenure as CTO at Northern Apex Corporation.
-Rick has lead Northern Apex’s engineering team to create electronic designs, complete RFID/automatic identification solution integration, and has provided total engineering and technology management.
+Rick has been involved with successful manufacturing and field support systems' design and development for more than 30 years.
+Included in this experience is a 20-year tenure as CTO at Northern Apex Corporation.
+Rick has led Northern Apex’s engineering team to create electronic designs and complete RFID/automatic identification solution integration, and has provided total engineering and technology management.

 Founder, President & CEO

-Engineer, inventor, and entrepreneur Paul Ryznar created LightGuide and is the founder, president, and CEO of Wixom, Mich.-based LightGuide, Inc. The technology uses proprietary software and high-powered projector systems to guide and confirm the completion of complex tasks from automotive assembly to quality control to training.
-Prior to LightGuide’s invention in 2005, he held senior management roles including Vice President of Operations positions at Detroit Diesel, Bosch, and Energy Conversion Devices—more than 30 years of manufacturing experience.
+Engineer, inventor, and entrepreneur Paul Ryznar created LightGuide and is the founder, president, and CEO of Wixom, Michigan-based LightGuide, Inc. The technology uses proprietary software and high-powered projector systems to guide and confirm the completion of complex tasks from automotive assembly to quality control to training.
+Prior to LightGuide’s invention in 2005, he held senior management roles including Vice President of Operations positions at Detroit Diesel, Bosch, and Energy Conversion Devices, and has more than 30 years of manufacturing experience.

-Swatish Sridharan is a Senior Engineer at Cummins’s New Power manufacturing, who is responsible for Controls, Test and Maintenance in Battery and EV powertrain assembly line in Columbus, Indiana.
-He is a current final year Weekend MBA student at Purdue’s Krannert School of Management and has MS in Electrical and Computer Engineering from UIC.
-He has over 10+ years of experience in manufacturing (Tires, Engines, Battery, and EV Powertrain).
-He is passionate about the new battery technologies and EV adoption strategies, but on the side, he also enjoys travelling and spending time with family.
-He currently lives in Columbus, Indiana.
+Swatish Sridharan is a Senior Engineer at Cummins’ New Power manufacturing, which is responsible for Controls, Test and Maintenance in Battery and EV powertrain assembly lines in Columbus, Indiana.
+He is a Weekend MBA student at Purdue’s business school and has an MS in Electrical and Computer Engineering from UIC.
+He has more than 10 years of experience in manufacturing (Tires, Engines, Battery, and EV Powertrain).
+He is passionate about new battery technologies and EV adoption strategies, and enjoys traveling and spending time with family.
+He lives in Columbus, Indiana.

 Assistant Professor of Management

-Roy Vasher began his career at Ford Motor Company in Dearborn, MI.
+Roy Vasher began his career at Ford Motor Company in Dearborn, Michigan.
 He served as Information Systems Manager in Ford Division and Finance Staff.
 During his 19+ years at Toyota, Roy developed deep insight and experience on how to integrate Information Technology to support lean processes by serving as General Manager, Information Systems.
-Roy led a cross-functional team to streamline and integrate Toyota's vehicle supply chain to reduce Order-to-Delivery lead-time and optimize vehicle inventory – leading the industry in these innovations.
+He led a cross-functional team to streamline and integrate Toyota's vehicle supply chain to reduce Order-to-Delivery lead-time and optimize vehicle inventory, leading the industry in these innovations.
 Roy is currently Assistant Professor of Management at Purdue University.
 Roy is also a Lean Consultant and President of RPV Consulting, LLC.
 He co-authored Toyota's Supply Chain Management: A Strategic Approach to Toyota’s Renowned System.